Berrios shuts out D-backs through 7 as Twins win

 TRAINER’S ROOM

 Twins: DH Miguel Sano left in the seventh with soreness in his left shin.
-The team said he’s day-to-day.
+The team said he’s day-to-day, and Molitor say tests would be run in the morning.

 UP NEXT